mobizt/ReadyMail/README.md

 ```

 ### TLS Connection with STARTTLS

 The SSL client that supports protocol upgrades (from plain text to encrypted) e.g. `WiFiClientSecure` in ESP32 v3.x and [ESP_SSLClient](https://github.com/mobizt/ESP_SSLClient) can be assigned to the `SMTPClient` and `IMAPClient` classes constructors.

-The `TLSHandshakeCallback` function and `startTLS` boolean option should be set to the second and third parameters of `SMTPClient` and `IMAPClient` classes constructors.
+The `TLSHandshakeCallback` function and `startTLS` boolean option should be assigned to the second and third parameters of `SMTPClient` and `IMAPClient` classes constructors.

 The `success` param of the `TLSHandshakeCallback` function should be set to true inside the `TLSHandshakeCallback` when connection upgrades is finished before exiting the function otherwise the TLS handshake error will show.

-In case [ESP_SSLClient](https://github.com/mobizt/ESP_SSLClient), the basic network client e.g. WiFiClient will be assigned to the `ESP_SSLClient::setClient()`.
-The second parameter of `ESP_SSLClient::setClient()` should set to `false` to let the [ESP_SSLClient](https://github.com/mobizt/ESP_SSLClient) starts connection to server in plain text mode.
+When using [ESP_SSLClient](https://github.com/mobizt/ESP_SSLClient), the basic network client e.g. `WiFiClient`, `EthernetClient` and `GSMClient` will be assigned to the `ESP_SSLClient::setClient()`.

+The second parameter of `ESP_SSLClient::setClient()` should set with `false` to start the connection in plain text mode.

-The library issues the STARTTLS command to upgrade and calling the `TLSHandshakeCallback` function that is provided to perform the TLS handshake and get the referenced handshake status.
+The library issues the `STARTTLS` command to request the connection upgrades and if server accepts this, the `TLSHandshakeCallback` function will be called to perform the TLS handshake.

-The port 587 is for SMTP and 143 is for IMAP connections with STARTTLS.
+The connection upgrades is completed when the reference parameter, `success` that is obtained from `TLSHandshakeCallback` function is set with `true`.

 ```cpp
 #include <ESP_SSLClient.h>